Skip to main content

 This feature is in Public Preview.

-This page describes real-time mode, a trigger type for Structured Streaming that enables ultra-low latency data processing with end-to-end latency as low as 5 ms. This mode is designed for operational workloads that require immediate response to streaming data.
+Real-time mode is a trigger type for Structured Streaming that enables ultra-low latency data processing with end-to-end latency as low as five milliseconds.
+Use real-time mode for operational workloads that require immediate response to streaming data, such as fraud detection, real-time personalization, and instant decision-making systems.

 Streaming workloads can be broadly divided into analytical workloads and operational workloads: